lucyzhangzhang/phylogenetic-signal/Physig_document.md

 ```
 samtools faidx 2transcripts.fa <transcript_name> -o transcript_name.fa
 ```
-This runs the FASTA indexing tool on 2transcripts.ca to extract the single FASTA of the name transcript\_name and puts it in a file called transcript\_name.fa
+This runs the FASTA indexing tool on 2transcripts.ca to extract the single FASTA of the name transcript\_name and puts it in a file called transcript\_name.fa.
+Try it out!!